From newborns to grandparents, we’re dedicated to caring for your entire family when you need it most.

 There are three basic types of urinary incontinence.
 With urge incontinence, often referred to as overactive bladder, you may feel the overwhelming need to urinate, even when you just went or you feel that you are unable to hold it long enough to reach the bathroom.
 The second type, called stress incontinence, occurs when there is urine loss during exercise, coughing, sneezing, laughing or any body movement that puts pressure on the bladder.
 Mixed incontinence is the term used when a woman experiences a combination of both urge and stress incontinence.

 Treatment for urinary incontinence depends on the type of incontinence you have, the severity of your problem and the underlying cause.
-Possible treatment options include behavioral or dietary modifications, medications or a minimally invasive surgical procedure.
+Possible treatment options include behavioral or dietary modifications, medications or a minimally invasive urogynecology procedure.
 Sometimes, a combination of treatments is used.

 Whether you’re looking for an OB/GYN or a primary care physician, our searchable directory contains profiles of physicians to help simplify your search.